Yelfive/md-notes/Linux/Command.test.md

 ### Table 2.
 Combining expressions

+Expressions may be combined using the following operators, listed in decreasing order of precedence.

 Operation       | Effect
 ---             | ---
 [ !
 EXPR ]      | True if EXPR is false.